The five-step guide to securing data in the cloud - IDC

 Forcepoint CASB monitors and controls uploads, downloads and sharing of sensitive data based on various criteria such as by destination, user or cloud app.

-By acting as a proxy in this way, CASB provides an unobstructed view into operations involving both sanctioned and unsanctioned applications and devices as well as accessing users in order to better protect critical data wherever it lives.
+By acting as a proxy in this way, CASB provides an unobstructed view into operations involving both sanctioned and unsanctioned applications and devices as well as accessing users in order to better protect critical data wherever it lives.3.
+GDPR implications with a cloud strategy

 To be compliant with GDPR, cloud service users need to understand their own responsibilities in a shared liability model and ask themselves:

-46% of businesses are re-evaluating their cloud strategy for compliance in the wake of the implementation of GDPR.
+46% of businesses are re-evaluating their cloud strategy for compliance in the wake of the implementation of GDPR.4.
+Data management and data loss prevention in the cloud are essential

 Tight management of data in the cloud has positive implications for general good practice in security.